Healthy Black Bean and Corn Salad

 You can cook fresh corn for this salad a couple of ways.
 Either shucked and on the cob on a grill, over medium heat, turning the corn so that all sides become lightly brown, about 6 minutes total.
 Let cool, and cut the kernels off.
 Or, steam the shucked ears for 5 minutes in a small amount of simmering water, then drain cool, and slice off the kernels.
 Another option is to cut the kernels off the cob, and saute them in a couple of teaspoons of butter melted in a pan over medium heat for about 5 minutes.
 For frozen, follow package directions.

-Great served with tacos or enchiladas or burritos, either on the side or as a topping or filling.
+Great served with tacos or Easy Ground Beef Enchiladas or burritos, either on the side or as a topping or filling.
 Deviled Burgers, Roasted Chicken Thighs, truly anything you think think of, and it’s great to add a pop of color to a plate.

 Southwest Black Bean and Corn Salad